 Truss systems are now usually seen only in attic spaces, but they were once used for building support.
 They have a distinctive style that transcends their purpose, which is why you can find decorative wood beams arranged in this configuration.
-These rough-hewn beams can enhance the interior of a cozy cabin, complement the space, and add a little more interest to the ceiling area.
+These rough sawn beams can enhance the interior of a cozy cabin, complement the space, and add a little more interest to the ceiling area.

 Decorative ceiling beams don’t need to be dramatic or extremely obvious in their design.
-These beams are a subtle compliment to the rest of the room’s style, not only on the ceiling, but also to frame the room’s entryway.
+These beams are a subtle compliment to the rest of the living room’s style, not only on the ceiling, but also to frame the room’s entryway.
 The color also matches the wood on the mantel and on the arched doorways.
 Together, the various woods help to create one cohesive look that’s rich, warm, and appealing.

 Vaulted ceilings are beautiful and inspiring, but not always practical for adding pendant lighting to a room.
-This type of ceiling can also leave rooms feeling too cold or open to really be homey.
-Adding a few decorative wood beams to lower the look of the ceiling solves both problems.
+This type of high ceiling can also leave rooms feeling too cold or open to really be homey.
+Adding a few decorative faux wood ceiling beams to lower the look of the ceiling solves both problems.
 The room gains instant warmth and charm, and the box beams allow you to run wires for the pendant lights that brighten the room’s design.

 You can have a more modern design or style to your home and still benefit from adding decorative beams to the mix.
 This kitchen features rich, dark beams in the same color as the cabinets.
 The beams divide the ceiling and the room, bringing interest and a little more depth to the white ceiling.
 With all that dark wood, a plain ceiling would add too much contrast to this room, which is why the beams play such an important role in the design.

-This dramatic ceiling is achieved by using rustic ceiling planks set in a herringbone pattern.
+This dramatic ceiling is achieved by using barnwood ceiling wood planks set in a herringbone pattern.
 Antique wood beams run along the length of the ceiling at the joints.
 This design creates a unique and eye-catching ceiling with a lot of variation and depth.
 It helps contrast some of the more formal elements of the room, bringing interest and charm.

 Decorative ceiling beams can be installed in a variety of ways to create unique patterns on your ceiling.
-This often overlooked “fifth wall” is a great place to include pattern, particularly when that pattern contrasts some of the other elements of the design.
+This often overlooked “fifth wall” is a great place to include a pattern, particularly when that pattern contrasts some of the other elements of the design.
 In this case, the rectangles made by the beams contrast the arched windows, adding some depth to the design.

 There are many ways to create definition in a large room or to visually break it into smaller spaces.
-One way is to use decorative beams to create a visual doorway between two halves a room.
-In this case, the rustic beams are a lighter color than the rest of the woodwork in the room, helping them stand out even more.
+One way is to use decorative beams to create a visual doorway between two halves of a room.
+In this case, the barnwood beams are a lighter color than the rest of the woodwork in the room, helping them stand out even more.